 One misstep could mean both their lives, but Sadie and Ella risk everything for each other.
 They depend on each other for survival.

 Glimpses of normalcy

 I read this book in the midst of the Covid19 pandemic.
 The virus spread relentlessly throughout 2020 and into 2021, wreaking havoc worldwide.
-It affected people in all walks of life; no one was exempt, though some suffered more than others.
+It affected people from all walks of life; no one was exempt, though some suffered more than others.
 However, while it’s true life was extremely difficult for many during the seemingly endless months of the lockdown, it did not compare to the darkness of WWII as some people suggest.
-For me, Jenoff’s story put the Covid19 situation in perspective, helping me to better cope with challenges I encountered during the pandemic.
+For me, Jenoff’s story put the Covid19 situation in perspective, helping me to better cope with the challenges I encountered during the pandemic.

 The bottom line

 The Woman with the Blue Star provides an inspiring account of extraordinary strength and the will to survive in impossible circumstances.
-It is fiction, but based on a true story.
+It is fiction but based on a true story.
 As a voracious reader of WWII novels, I appreciate the thoroughly and accurately researched details provided throughout; Jenoff is a master of historical fiction.
 Despite the difficult subject matter, this compelling tale of loyalty, friendship and resilience during the war is both inspiring and uplifting.
 I was engaged from beginning to end, enthralled with the mystery, suspense and unexpected ending.
 I highly recommend The Woman With the Blue Star.